 If COPPA applies, you must get parental or guardian consent before collecting or using any personal data about a child aged under 13.
 You must verify this consent is genuine and really does come from the parent or guardian.

-Let's recap what you need to know about the CCPA and consent.
+Let's recap what you need to know about the CCPA (CPRA) and consent.

-- The CCPA doesn't require explicit consent to collect, use or sell personal data about adults.
+- The CCPA (CPRA) doesn't require general explicit consent to collect, use or sell personal data about adults.
 However, people do have some rights to stop you using their data.

-- The CCPA applies if you serve California and either have an annual gross revenue above $25 million, if you buy, sell or disclose personal data about 50,000 people, homes or devices a year, or if you make more than half your annual revenue from selling personal data.
+- The CCPA (CPRA) applies if you serve California and either have an annual gross revenue above $25 million, if you buy, sell or disclose personal data about 100,000 people or homes a year, or if you make more than half your annual revenue from selling or sharing personal data.

 - You must have a dedicated page for consumers to stop you selling their data.
 Your home page must use the words "Do Not Sell My Personal Information" to link to this page.